facebookresearch/Mephisto/examples/static_react_task/webapp/README.md

 ### Folders

 - **src/**: contains the react frontend components that comprise the frontend, as well as the css and main javascript file that ties it all together.
 Of these, the `src/components/core_components.jsx` file is likely the most interesting, as it contains the frontend components that are rendered in a normal task.
 To replace them, you'll need to create a `custom.jsx` file following the formatting in the dummy version in the same folder.
-See an example of this in the `react_task_demo` task in the `parlai/mturk/tasks` folder.

 ### Files